NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 ## Business Problem

+When opening a new business and delivering profitability to investors depending on the type of buisness, several external conditions need to be taking in account such as weather conditions.
+Th
 Managing company data in Excel or VBA can become conversome as organizations grow and more business users need answers from data.
 As companies scale they need to put a different system in place to store and manage large amounts of data.
 The purpose of this project is to show how to build a database using SQL when transitioning from using csv files and how efficient is to retrive any information needed for analysis.